Sarain8/demoApp_TipCalc/README.md

 ## Notes

 I added changes to the app.
 After trying to re-record the gif multiple times and googling, I still dont understand the sudden issue.
 Espically since it was working before.
 FIXED!
+Recoridng was too long.

 ## License